 The ECE program has helped me understand the importance of building effective relationships with parents and the community at large.
 Since the early education of children cannot be comprehensive without the help of parents and the community, it is very important for Early Childhood Educators to establish a mutually beneficial, rewarding and encouraging relationship.

-One of the most amazing things I’ve learnt is the value of collaborative and experiential learning, and its effectiveness when used in early childhood education.
+One of the most amazing things I’ve learnt is the value of collaborative and experiential learning.
+Its effectiveness when used in ECE.
 I’ve learned a range of techniques to induce better learning in children by utilizing a variety of experiential learning methods that take the children into experiences rather than treating them as passive spectators.

-The knowledge I’ve gained through the ECE program has been novel and I’m excited to use all the things I learned from the Early Childhood Education program while I work with children.
+The knowledge I’ve gained through the ECE program has been novel.
+I’m excited to use all the things I learned from the Early Childhood Education program while I work with children.

 Check out a video of Early Childhood Educators career.